Central Bank of Montenegro

 The Central Bank of Montenegro (Centralna Banka Crne Gore, or CBCG) is the central bank of Montenegro.
 Montenegro does not issue its own currency, and unilaterally adopted the euro in 2002.
 The stated mission of the central bank is to establish and maintain a sound banking system and monetary policy.

 The Central Bank of Montenegro was established by the Parliament of Montenegro in November 2000, when the country was part of a political union of Federal Republic of Yugoslavia.
 With its establishment, the Republic of Montenegro obtained an independent authority responsible for monetary policy, and establishment and maintenance of sound banking system and efficient payment system operations.

 The Central Bank of Montenegro does not participate in the European System of Central Banks or in ECB meetings.
 Instead, it tracks ECB policy, making the latter the de facto central bank of Montenegro for monetary policy purposes.
 One of the main proclaimed goals of the Central Bank of Montenegro is the accession of the country to the Eurozone.
 Montenegro does not mint, issue or print euro coins or notes and imports them from other countries that are part of the Eurozone.

 History

-The Central Bank of Montenegro is the supreme institution of the monetary system of Montenegro.
-It was established by the Law on the Central Bank in November 2000, and began its work on 15 March 2001, which makes it one of the youngest central banks in the world.
+The National Bank of Montenegro (Narodna banka Crne Gore, NBCG) was originally established in 1971 as part of the System of National Banks which replaced the National Bank of Yugoslavia (NBJ) as Yugoslavia's collective monetary authority.
+In 1993, the Yugoslav Wars resulted in recentralization of the monetary framework in the areas controlled by Serbia, and the NBCG lost its independent legal identity to become a mere branch of the NBJ.